ibm-cloud-docs/blockchain-sw-251/howto/ibp-v2-faq.md

 {: #ibp-v2-faq-saas-ocp}
 {: faq}

 Yes.
-The {{site.data.keyword.blockchainfull_notm}} Platform can be purchased and deployed in three ways on OpenShift:
+The {{site.data.keyword.blockchainfull_notm}} Platform can be purchased and deployed in four ways on OpenShift:
 - [{{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}}](https://cloud.ibm.com/catalog/services/blockchain-platform){: external} is deployed and runs on [IBM Cloud](https://cloud.ibm.com/kubernetes/catalog/about?platformType=openshift){: external}.
 - {{site.data.keyword.blockchainfull_notm}} Platform is also available as a software offering that can be deployed on Red Hat OpenShift and can run in all environments where OpenShift Container Platform (OCP) is supported.
 Read more about running OpenShift Container Platform [here](/docs/blockchain-sw-251?topic=blockchain-sw-251-console-ocp-about).
+- {{site.data.keyword.blockchainfull_notm}} Platform is available to be deployed to your OpenShift cluster directly from the [Red Hat Marketplace](https://marketplace.redhat.com/en-us/products/ibm-blockchain){: external}.
 - Finally, experienced Hyperledger Fabric customers also have the option to download and use the peer, CA, orderer, and smart contract container [images](/docs/blockchain-sw-251?topic=blockchain-sw-251-blockchain-images).